 - Specify practices for various formats.

 - Define how the branded terminology shall be formatted and spelled.

 - Set rules about the table of contents and FAQ.

 - Specify rules for visual design elements.

 In conclusion, technical writer style guides are the necessary starting point for any technical writer.
-Although not as extensive as tutorials, these guides are the blueprint for writers to follow when creating content about computer technology, HTML, or other technical aspects.
+Although not as extensive as tutorials, these guides are the blueprint for writers to follow when creating computer technology, HTML, or other technical aspects.